travis-ci/docs-travis-ci-com/user/tutorial.md

 ## More than running tests

-Travis CI isn't just for running tests, there are many other things you can do with your code:
+Travis CI isn't just for running tests.
+There are many other things you can do with your code:

 * deploy to [GitHub pages](/user/deployment/pages/)
 * run apps on [Heroku](/user/deployment/heroku/)